hedb/4_in_row_rotating/README.md

 ### AI Mode Features

--   **Smart Computer Opponent:** The AI selects valid moves and provides a challenging experience
+-   **Strategic Computer Opponent:** The AI uses intelligent priority-based decision making - it will take winning moves when available and block your winning threats
 -   **Visual Stone Dropping:** AI moves feature the same satisfying stone-drop animations as multiplayer
 -   **Full Rotation Support:** The AI mode includes all grid rotation mechanics with configurable frequency
 -   **Consistent Win Detection:** Proper win highlighting and messaging for both player and computer victories
+-   **Instant Restart:** "New game?" button allows immediate return to mode selection after any game ends

 ## Multiplayer Implementation Plan